arpschuino

 inputs page

-The page that opens has two parts, the first allows you to choose in which mode the arpschuino32 will operate:
+Allows you to choose in which mode the arpschuino32 will operate:

 DMX or Artnet IN : The selection will be made automatically: if the board receives DMX (wired), it will obey DMX orders.
 Otherwise it will listen to the Artnet wifi if it is available.